-Compensation Committee
+• Compensation Committee

 Venita McCellon - Allen formerly served as the President and Chief Operating Officer of Southwestern Electric Power Company ("SWEPCO"), a subsidiary of American Electric Power Company, Inc. ("AEP"), a public utility holding company which engages in the generation, transmission, and distribution of electricity for sale to retail and wholesale customers, and held such office from 2010 to 2018.
 Previously, she served as Executive Vice President - AEP Utilities East from 2009 to 2010 and Executive Vice President - AEP Utilities West from 2006 to 2009.
-From 2004 to 2006, Ms. McCellon-Allen served as Senior Vice President Shared Services of AEP.
+From 2004 to 2006, Ms. McCellon-Allen served as Senior Vice President Shared Services of AEP responsible for information technology, supply chain management and human resources.
 From 2000 to 2004, she served as Senior Vice President - Human Resources for Baylor Health Care System, a diversified health care holding company.
+From

-From 1995 to 2000, Ms. McCellon-Allen held various leadership roles at Central and South West Corp. ("CSW"), in operations, customer service, strategic planning and human resources.
+1995 to 2000, Ms. McCellon-Allen held various leadership roles at Central and South West Corp. ("CSW"), in operations, customer service, strategic planning and human resources.
+During 1997 to 2000, Ms. McCellon-Allen led CSW's merger integration with AEP.
 In her last position at CSW, she served as Senior Vice President for Corporate Development and Customer Service.

-We believe Ms. McCellon-Allen's qualifications to serve on the board of directors include her considerable business and executive level leadership experience both within and outside of the energy industry.
+We believe Ms. McCellon-Allen's qualifications to serve on the board of directors include her considerable business and executive level leadership experience in operations, corporate governance, external affairs, regulatory matters, merger integration, talent development and executive compensation all within and outside of the energy industry.

+ED MCGOUGH

-ED MCGOGGI Age: 58 Board Committees:
+Age: 59 Board Committees:

-• Compensation Committee (Chairman)
+Director Since: 2017 • Compensation Committee (Chairman)

-• Nominating and Corporate Governance Committee
+Nominating and Corporate Governance

+Committee

-Ed McGough has served as the Senior Vice President of Global Manufacturing and Technical Operations at Alcon Laboratories, Inc. ("Alcon"), a division of Novartis AG, since 2008.
+Ed McGough has served as the Senior Vice President of Global Manufacturing and Technical Operations at Alcon Laboratories, Inc. ("Alcon"), since 2008.
 Alcon is the global leader in eye care developing, manufacturing and distributing innovative medical devices for eye care needs.
 Mr. McGough joined Alcon in 1991 as a Manager of Quality Assurance and Regulatory Affairs in Alcon's Pennsylvania facility.
-He has held various other leadership positions at Alcon in both Fort Worth, Texas and Puerto Rico, including: Director of Quality Assurance from 1992 to 1994; Director of Operations from 1994 to 1996; Director of Manufacturing from

-1996 to 2000; and Vice President and General Manager of Manufacturing in Fort Worth, Texas and Houston, Texas from 2000 to 2006.
+He has held various other leadership positions at Alcon in both Fort Worth, Texas and Puerto Rico, including: Director of Quality Assurance from 1992 to 1994; Director of Operations from 1994 to 1996; Director of Manufacturing from 1996 to 2000; and Vice President and General Manager of Manufacturing in Fort Worth, Texas and Houston, Texas from 2000 to 2006.
 Following these roles, he served as Vice President, Manufacturing, Pharmaceutical Operations, responsible for Alcon's pharmaceutical plants in the United States, Brazil, Mexico, Spain, Belgium and France.
 Prior to joining Alcon, Mr. McGough served in various quality engineering and management roles with Baxter Healthcare Corporation from 1983 to 1991.